Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: Review on the minimal composite Higgs model

 In which, $\qty(\overline Q_LU)_{1,4}$ and $\qty(\overline T_RU)_{1,4}$ are the singlet and quadruplet in the pentaplet

 $\psi_{1,4}$ are also the corresponding singlets and quadruplet generated by the $\mathcal O$ operator.
-If we integrate the aboveLagrangian out of the resonance fields, we get the effectiveLagrangian of the top quark of the form
+If we integrate the above Lagrangian out of the resonance fields, we get the effective Lagrangian of the top quark of the form

 In which

 The functions $\Pi^{0,1}_{L,R}$ and $\Pi^0_{LR,RL}$ need to return values that are true for the SM when considering the low-energy limit $p^2\approx 0$.
 Specifically,